andriikovall/email-client-test-task/README.md

   - [x] Simulate network request and delay

-Ignored for the sake of the test task:
-- JS chunking, lazy loading, code splitting
-- Custom linting to enforce project conventions
-- Any proper caching
-- Error handling
-- TS import path config
-- Lazy loading scroll feature for the emails list (currently it's just a list long list of the emails all together)
-- UI is very simple
-- No responsive design for the mobile
-- Email preview implemented in the simplest way possible with basic sanitization [sanitize-html](https://www.npmjs.com/package/sanitize-html) and putting HTML to the DOM directly
-- In some places used icons in other places used text emojis
-- ect...

 ## Tech challenges faced and their solutions

 ### Managing the navigation

-Most of my professional carrier I have been working with `React Native` where the navigation is mostly handled manually and the concept of the URL is not a common thing.

-I decided to rely on the `React Router` and bind the app UI state to the router.
-Given that I had a previous experience with `React Router` it was the most straightforward approach for me.
-It's also a standard de facto now.

 I decided to bind the app UI state to the router.
 This is a common approach which sets user in center by allowing for example to copy the url and get back to the same state when needed.
 Other email clients like `Gmail` or `Outlook` also use this approach.

-It wasn't a pleasant experience, I had issues with `Suspense`, proper routing, route fallbacks and other edge cases.
-Some of them might not be covered in scope of the test task.
+It wasn't a pleasant experience, I had issues with `Suspense`, proper routing, route fallbacks and other edge cases

 ### Picking the right approach to manage RxJS state